-Covid-19: Delhi to charge 70% extra tax on liquor from today; over 1,300 dead in India
+Covid-19: India’s toll rises to 1,568 with 195 new fatalities in a day; cases cross 46,000

 The home ministry said it will start bringing back Indians stranded abroad in a phased manner from May 7 onwards.
 Meanwhile, after a day of chaos at liquor shops, the Delhi government has decided to charge 70% over and above the maximum retail price of alcohol as “special corona fees”.

-Meanwhile, Congress leader Rahul Gandhi will discuss the economic fallout of the Covid-19 crisis with Nobel laureate Abhijit Banerjee at 9 am.
+Meanwhile, Congress leader Rahul Gandhi discussed the economic fallout of the Covid-19 crisis with Nobel laureate Abhijit Banerjee.
+The economist said direct cash transfer is the need of the hour, adding that temporary ration cards will also help handling the crisis better.

 Globally, the coronavirus has infected over 35 lakh people and killed at least 2.51 lakh people, according to the Johns Hopkins tracker.